SankariGovindh/llm_bot/README.md

 # Interactive Text Generation using LLM

-A conversation AI bot built based on Microsofts' DialoGPT model.
+A conversation AI bot built based on distilBERT model.
 The bot currently stores context information to ensure the user conversation is more interactive.
 The bot is available to test on https://huggingface.co/spaces/sgovindarajan/llm_test_space

 The bot workflow for processing queries on a large scale to maximize QPS